 - Discrimination in Educational programs

 Excluding a female professor from tenure because of her sex is a clear violation of Title IX.
-Similarly, discriminating against an enrolled student in academic activities because of her pregnancy, or birth of a child is also a Title IX violation.
+Similarly, discriminating against an enrolled student in academic activities because of her pregnancy or the birth of a child is also a Title IX violation.

 - Sexual Harassment